RickySerrano904/EnzosWorld.com/README.md

 Contact Form
 A fully implemented contact form with:
--Client-side validation
+- Client-side validation
--Spam protection using Cloudflare Turnstile
+- Spam protection using Cloudflare Turnstile
--A honeypot field to reduce automated submissions
+- A honeypot field to reduce automated submissions

 Responsive Design
 The entire site is optimized for both desktop and mobile devices, with layouts that adapt cleanly across screen sizes.